FinalProjectSix0six/data606/proposal_final.md

 ### 7) Look at the distribution of the target columns. for categorical type, find out if it is imblanced.
 For numeric type, see how it is distributed  (summary statistics, boxplot, histogram).

+Need to finish this but graphs are in jupyter notebook.